Death of Sarah Guyard-Guillot: Background

 Kà is a Cirque du Soleil show that plays at the MGM Grand in Las Vegas, Nevada.
-According to the Los Angeles Times the show "may well be the most lavish production in the history of Western theater [and] is surely the most technologically advanced."
+According to the Los Angeles Times, the show "may well be the most lavish production in the history of Western theater [and] is surely the most technologically advanced."
 It features a 360 degree rotating stage and 86 cast members.
 The stage does not have a permanent floor; it has several moving platforms that appear to float.

 Guyard-Guillot's fall was the second accident to halt a performance in less than a week.
-On June 26, 2013, a cast member suffered a minor concussion after slipping from a slack rope during a preview performance of Michael Jackson: One.
-Previously, two cast members were seriously injured during a 2007 performance of Zumanity.
+On June 26, 2013, a cast member suffered a minor concussion after slipping from a slack rope during a preview performance of Michael Jackson: One at Mandalay Bay.
+Previously, two cast members were seriously injured during a 2007 performance of Zumanity at the New York-New York Hotel and Casino.
 In 2009, an acrobat died during a trampoline training accident.

 Life

 Sarah Guyard-Guillot was born in Paris, France, and began her circus career in childhood.
 She graduated from the Annie Fratellini Art & Circus Academy.
 She worked as an acrobat and aerialist for 22 years.
 In 2006, Guyard-Guillot joined the cast of Kà as it opened at the MGM Grand.
 She ran a circus school class for children in Las Vegas called Cirquefit.
 She was formerly married to Mathieu Guyard, another Kà performer.
 At the time of her death, Guyard-Guillot's son and daughter were 5 and 8, respectively.